chen-bowen/Predicting_Ads_Click_Rate_with_Azure/README.md

 <img src="images/rundetails_automl.png">

-The best model run is shown as below
+The best model run and its run id is shown as below

 <img src="images/best_model_automl.png">